jelmer/silver-platter/codemod-protocol.rst

 * whether to autocommit (defaults to true?)
 * optional URL to target (if different from base URL)

-The command should exit with code 0 when successful, and 1 otherwise.
+The command should exit with code 0 when successful (or no-op), and 1 otherwise.
 In the case of failure, the branch is discarded.

 If it is known that the command supports resuming, then a previous branch